kevinlu4588/kevinlu4588/README.md

 ### Hi there 😄

-🌱 Current exploration: SAEs for antibody drug discovery steering and other AI interpretability methods in biology!
+🌱 Current exploration: SAEs for antibody drug discovery steering, LogitLens for protein folding

-🔭 Interests: Mechanistic interpretability, concept erasure, and manifold learning 📫 How to reach me:
+🔭 Interests: Mechanistic interpretability, concept erasure, and manifold learning

+📫 How to reach me: